TY37zhang/CornellTech_Hub/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## Acknowledgments

-- Cornell Tech for providing the course data
-- All contributors who have helped build this platform